anbengts/ExtraServer/README.md

 # ExtraServer

-This deploys a new server on a existing VNET and storage account.
+This deploys a new workgroup server on a existing VNET and storage account.
 It is built to be used with https://github.com/anbengts/LabEnvironment